 All funds administered over programme area 03 - International development cooperation and 12.70 - Norway's International Climate and Forest Initiative (NICFI) must comply with OECD/DACs definition of Official Development Assistance (ODA).
-The only exception is activity explicitly mentioned in Prop 1S.
+The only exception is activities explicitly mentioned in Prop 1S.

 The Ministry of Foreign Affairs' Prop 1S states that the DAC directives form the basis for Norwegian aid, and the Ministry of Climate and Environment's Prop 1S also refers to compliance with ODA.
-Agreements that are not in line with the Directives cannot be reported to the OECD/DAC as official development assistance (ODA).
+Agreements that are not in line with the Directives cannot be reported to the OECD/DAC as official development assistance (ODA) - but might be reported as Total Official Support for Sustainable Development (TOSSD).